javascript-tutorial/en.javascript.info/9-regular-expressions/17-regexp-methods/article.md

 We've already seen these searching methods:

 - `search` -- looks for the position of the match,
-- `match` -- if there's no `g` flag, returns the first match with parentheses and all details,
+- `match` -- if there's no `pattern:g` flag, returns the first match with parentheses and all details,
-- `match` -- if there's a `g` flag -- returns all matches, without details parentheses,
+- `match` -- if there's a `pattern:g` flag -- returns all matches, without details parentheses,
 - `matchAll` -- returns all matches with details.

 The `regexp.exec` method is the most flexible searching method of all.
 Unlike previous methods, `exec` should be called on a regexp, rather than on a string.

-It behaves differently depending on whether the regexp has the `g` flag.
+It behaves differently depending on whether the regexp has the `pattern:g` flag.

-If there's no `g`, then `regexp.exec(str)` returns the first match, exactly as `str.match(reg)`.
+If there's no `pattern:g`, then `regexp.exec(str)` returns the first match, exactly as `str.match(reg)`.
 Such behavior does not give us anything new.

-But if there's `g`, then:
+But if there's `pattern:g`, then:
 - `regexp.exec(str)` returns the first match and *remembers* the position after it in `regexp.lastIndex` property.
 - The next call starts to search from `regexp.lastIndex` and returns the next match.
 - If there are no more matches then `regexp.exec` returns `null` and `regexp.lastIndex` is set to `0`.